What is different about Recognise?

 Teachers get to know each child extremely well and the reward of seeing the fruits of their labour helps with the sense of job satisfaction and motivation.
 They keep close communication with parents so that home-life can support what’s going on in school.

-At Recognize, teachers are also offered the flexibility to use their professional judgement to decide the best approach for the children in their care.
+At Recognise, teachers are also offered the flexibility to use their professional judgement to decide the best approach for the children in their care.
 Whilst the structure and content of the curriculum is clearly defined, teachers are encouraged to use their expertise and close knowledge of each child to determine how best to advance each child’s learning.
 If a teacher wishes to adopt a certain teaching approach for a particular child, or to tackle something pertinent to the day, or to follow a particular line of enquiry, then this is very much encouraged.
 The teachers are the ones who know their students’ learning needs best and we think that allowing them as much creative freedom as possible is of benefit to all .
 With 9 children as opposed to 25, it is a whole lot more feasible for that teaching creativity to be unleashed.

 Parents too, get great benefit from our small-scale approach.
 It is perhaps not in every school that parents are able to have a direct on-going dialogue with class teachers about their child’s work or to be able to pop in at any time to pass on snippets of information.
 Parents are welcomed at all times into school and we encourage involvement and the sharing of knowledge.
-At Recognize, we make a point of making sure that all parent concerns are properly listened to, are discussed in detail and then are acted upon in agreement with each other.
+At Recognise, we make a point of making sure that all parent concerns are properly listened to, are discussed in detail and then are acted upon in agreement with each other.
 We consider the education of each child a joint effort and we know that genuine partnerships between school and family can greatly help the learning process.

 Most of all, parents wish to see their child happy, doing well with their schoolwork and feeling that their child is known and valued for the special person that they are.
-At Recognize, we like to think that we do a pretty good job of achieving this.
+At Recognise, we like to think that we do a pretty good job of achieving this.
 We hope or parents think so too!